Skip advert

 Advertisement - Article continues below

-We’d say that Toyota’s been successful in its goal of making the Prius more fun to drive.
-The plug-in hybrid system is punchy and the Prius feels more than capable of dealing with that power – body lean is kept to a minimum through the corners and as a result it feels rewarding on twisty country roads.
+That’s all well and good, but has Toyota made the Prius any more fun to drive than before?
+We certainly think so – the plug-in hybrid system is punchy and the Prius feels more than capable of dealing with that power.
+Body lean is kept to a minimum through the corners and as a result it feels rewarding on twisty country roads.

 Advertisement - Article continues below